iszczesniak/cpp/move/index.md

 *performance* problem: the code will work alright, but we wish it was faster.

+In the example below, we define the copy constructor and the copy assignment operator, and see how they work.

+{% highlight c++ %}
+{% include_relative copy.cc %}
+{% endhighlight %}

 # The move semantics

 The move semantics allows for moving the value from a source